jcstrandburg/Demeter/README.md

 * `Sequence::single`
 * `Sequence::singleOrNull`
 #### Changed
-* `sequence` and `collect` now will return their argument unmodified it is already of the correct type
+* `sequence` and `collect` now will return their argument unmodified if is already of the correct type

 ### 0.2